 Personal Consignments and Commercial Samples

-On 1 May 2009, explicit EU rules on the entry of personal consignments of animal products into the EU, whether accompanied or by mail, entered into force (Commission Regulation (EC) No 206/2009).
+The current rules in the EU on the entry of personal consignments of animal products in to the EU, whether accompanied or by mail, are laid on Commission Delegated Regulation (EU) 2019/2122 which replaces and repeals the previously Commission Regulation (EC) No. 206/2009.

 - There is an exemption for powdered infant milk, infant food, and special foods or special pet feed required for medical reasons, if weighing less than 2 kilograms, provided that:

-- products do not require refrigeration before opening,
+- those products do not require refrigeration before opening,

 - products are packaged, proprietary brand products for direct sale to the consumer, and